 Any other significant achievement that strongly indicates the potential to do a successful PhD in Computing or Mathematics.

 Candidates who pass the first stage will be interviewed.
 In the technical interview, you will be given a few algorithmic, programming or mathematical problems, depending on your background.
 This is similar to SWE interviews at companies such as Google or Meta.
 The problems usually have 8-10 levels of difficulty and I keep track of how many levels you can successfully handle.
 Candidates who solve the most problems will be offered PhD positions.
+Candidates may also be invited to attend an interview with the entire selection committee based on the admissions requirements of GSSI or the underlying grant.

 Success Rate.
 In the past years, the interview process has had a success rate of 1.9% (number of offers/number of interviewees).